Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 I hope you are starting to visualize lexical scopes with this first metaphor.
 I might have rushed a little, but the second metaphor will build on the first metaphor and add more contexts.
 Specifically, it will help us with understanding Javascript compiler/engine's perspective.

 ### Metaphor 2: Conversation
-What we are doing with this metaphor is imagining the conversation that happens inside the javascript engine as different entities process and executes the code.
-There are 3 entities involved with conversation, which are:
+What we are doing with this metaphor is imagining the conversation that happens inside the Javascript engine.
+Within Javascript engine, there are 3 entities involved with conversation, which are:

 1. **Engine**: handles start-to-finish compilation and execution of JavaScript program
 2. **Compiler**: handles parsing and code-generation